hawknewton/semversion/README.md

 ## The Idea

 I like [Semantic Versioning](https://semver.org/).
-It's not perfect and falls down when you're versioning something other than an API but so far I think it's one of the better solutions out there when talking about versions of an artifact.
+It's not perfect and you have to squint when you're versioning something other than an API but so far I think it's one of the better solutions out there when talking about versions of an artifact.

 The basic idea is that (generally) you'll bump the patch version of your application until it goes to production and you start on the next feature set.
 Therefore, every time you build a release candidate call `semversion bump` just before you build.
 This will bump the version in your souce and push a tag to the origin git repo.

 Next, you build your software as usual, using the version denoted in your repo as the coordinates for your deployable.
-The can happen one or more times as you stabalize your code and pass your test suite.
+This can happen one or more times as you stabalize your code and pass your test suite.

 After you push to production, call `semversion release`.
 This command annotates your git repo (via git notes) denoting the passed version has gone to production.